StevenHo1394/AI_horse_prediction/README.md

           2) (optional) evaluate the model by running "evaluate_model.py"
           3) (if new prediction needed) add a new csv, name as "horse_data_yyyymmdd_racex.csv" with the same format as the example "horse_data_20201202_race2.csv";
           modify the line "dataset = pd.read_csv('horse_data_20201202_race2.csv')" to "horse_data_yyyymmdd_racex.csv";
-          4) run the "predict3.py" and inspect the predicted results on console;
+          4) run the "predict3.py" and inspect the predicted results on console.
+For example, if we got this as the results:

+          >>> Expected finishing positions= [ 4  2  2 11  6  4  9  9  4  1 12  5] <<<

+          The horse numbered as "1" is expected to finish at position "4", The horse numbered as "2" is expected to finish at position "2", ...
+          The horse numbered as "12" is expected to finish at position "5".

   -more:
           This is an ongoing project and will be updated from time to time.
-(Latest upate on 2021/09/06 for new season 2021-2022)
+(Latest upate on 2021/09/11 for new season 2021-2022)

 Accuracy:
 =================